 How can you access an off-market property by contacting an agency about a different listing?

 This is a common mechanism: the property hunter calls an agency about a property that has already sold, and the agent, impressed by the quality of the buyer's file, offers another property in the same building that has not yet been listed.
-This is exactly what happened for Flora: a 3-bedroom on the 5th floor instead of the 3rd, same features, discovered through the hunter's insistence on the strength of the financing.
+This is exactly what happened for Flora: a three-room flat on the 5th floor instead of the 3rd, same features, discovered through the hunter's insistence on the strength of the financing.